26th we travled 6 1/4 miles & nooned in good grass about 2 miles

 read Mr Hastings account of Oregon & upper Calafornia.
 He has

-greatly exhagerated the account of upper Calafornia.
+greatly exhagerated the account of upper Calalafornia.

-Just before camping at noon while travling on a smooth prairie
+Just before camping at noon while travling on A smooth prairie

-an accurance took place which liked to have proven of serious
+An Accurance took place which liked to have proven of serious

 consequence to our camp.
 An Indian Horse that was bought of the

-Sioux ran away with a whi singletree to his heels & gave a trem-
+Sioux ran away with A whi singletree to his heels & gave A trem-

-endious fright to the cows, oxen & horses that were attached
+endious fright to the cows, oxen, & horses that were Attached

-to the waggons and in an instant a dozen or more waggons
+to the waggons And in an instant A dozen or more waggons

-were darting by each other like lightning & the horses & mules
+were darting by each other like lightning & the Horses & mules

 flying as it were over the ground some turned to the right &

-some to the left some run into other waggons, the horse & mule
+some to the left some run into other waggons, the Horse & mule

 that Br Fowler was driving leaped with all spead, with Br